Retirement in Mexico-How Much Money Do You Need?

 And I mention this because you will need much less to live in Mexico at the same level as North of the Border.
 Many people reduce their cost of living by 30-50%.

-So, you’re $60,000 USD lifestyle could probably be done with $42,000 or $30k USD.
+So, your $60,000 USD lifestyle could probably be done with $42,000 or $30k USD.
 If you’re from Canada, consider that the exchange rate is not as strong as the USD.
 Canadians living in Mexico still report lowering their cost of living by 30-50% without sacrificing quality of life!

 But if you retire early, you must consider how many years you “expect” to live and account for fluctuations in the exchange rate, inflation, possible medical care as you get older, and your goals.